 As a large provider of legal services, Pump Court Chambers is recognised as ‘top ranked’ and ‘a leading set’ by Chambers and Partners Guide to the UK Legal Profession.
 We are highly regarded by our peers and work providers for the depth of our expertise across the full range of contentious legal services in London and on the Western and South Eastern Circuits.

 If you share our ambition, drive and commitment to excellence in all that we do, we would like to hear from you.

 All applications will be treated in confidence.
 We are an equal opportunities set and are committed to equality and diversity.
-To download the application form please click here and submit to firstname.lastname@example.org .
-Do contact us if you have any enquiries.
+To download the application form please click here and submit to email@example.com.
+Please advise if you require adjustments because of a disability.